 In time, Parkinson’s disease can have a severe impact on a person’s quality of life.
 For example, it can affect their ability to move and communicate with others.

-Parkinson’s disease does not have a direct impact on life expectancy, but it can increase the risk of potentially life threatening complications, such as choking or falling.
+Parkinson’s disease does not have a direct effect on life expectancy, but it can increase the risk of potentially life threatening complications, such as choking or falling.

-Medication and other treatments can help improve a person’s quality of life while living with Parkinson’s disease.
-For more information on treatment, click here.
+Medication and other treatments can help improve the quality of life of people living with Parkinson’s disease.